dubek/malc/README.md

     sudo apt install libreadline-dev libgc-dev llvm clang lld

-Besides these dependencies, malc needs a working Mal interpreter in order to compile itself.  malc comes bundled with the Ruby implementation of the Mal interpreter (in `mal-interpreter` directory) for an easier invocation of malc.
+Besides these dependencies, malc needs a working Mal interpreter in order to compile itself.  malc comes bundled with the Python implementation of the Mal interpreter (in `mal-interpreter` directory) for an easier invocation of malc.
-Hence, a working Ruby runtime is required (`sudo apt install ruby` should do it).
+Hence, a working Python runtime is required (`sudo apt install python3` should do it).
 Alternatively, you can choose another Mal interpreter implementation using the `MAL_IMPL` environment variable; see below.

 ### Bootstrapping